Smaller and More Flexible Cuckoo Filters: Implementation Details

 \subsection{Bit-parallel engineering}

-We adapt the bit-parallel optimizations from Fan et al. \cite{fan_cuckoo_2014} for windowed Cuckoo filters for small enough~$k$, where several slots fit into a single 64-bit integer.
-We discuss them by example using $(2,4)$ windowed Cuckoo filters with $k=5$, which has $q := k+3 = 8$-bit slots\if\arxiv0, see Figure \ref{tab:example1}\fi.
+We adapt the bit-parallel optimizations from Fan et al. \cite{fan_cuckoo_2014} for windowed Cuckoo filters for sufficiently small~$k$, where several slots fit into a single 64-bit integer.
+We discuss them by example using $(2,4)$ windowed Cuckoo filters with $k=5$, which has $q = k+3 = 8$-bit slots.
 For other configurations, similar ideas are implemented with appropriate modifications.
-For too large~$k$, we examine each slot separately at the cost of throughput.
+For large~$k$, we examine each slot separately at the cost of throughput.